 Be sure to test your product pH before adding preservatives to ensure that they work most effectively.

-Sodium Benzoate is generally safe, but it needs to be mixed with other preservatives such as Potassium Sorbate to provide broad-spectrum protection.
+Sodium Benzoate is generally safe, but as mentioned before, it needs to be mixed with other preservatives such as Potassium Sorbate to provide broad-spectrum protection.

 L-ascorbic acid should never be mixed with Sodium Benzoate; this combination can form a benzene compound, a known human carcinogen.

-Combining these two preservatives together will often not produce benzene; other conditions must be met; however, the risk associated with potential benzene formation is not worth it.
+Combining these two ingredients together will often not produce benzene; other conditions must be met; however, the risk associated with potential benzene formation is not worth it.

 Another ingredient that is often used with L-ascorbic acid is citric acid.
 It is thought that these three ingredients combined can cause accelerated benzene formation.